-Most cases of gynecomastia are caused by over sensitivity of breast tissue to normal levels of hormones, some cases can be caused by medical conditions such as hormonal abnormalities, medication side effects, or drugs such as steroids or marijuana.
+A small amount of male breast development is common during puberty, usually resolving within a couple of years.
+Failure of this male breast tissue to resolve completely may cause embarrassment, pain, and is an indication for surgery.
+Most cases of gynecomastia are caused by over sensitivity of breast tissue to normal levels of hormones.
+Some cases are caused by medical conditions such as hormonal abnormalities, medication side effects, or drugs such as steroids or marijuana.
 Abnormal testicular development can be an indication that a medical cause is to blame.

 What are the treatment options for gynecomastia?

 Breast tissue can be removed by excision techniques, liposuction, or a combination of the two.
 The very dense breast tissue cannot be removed entirely with liposuction and may require excision.
 Power-assisted liposuction, laser liposuction or ultrasound-assisted liposuction can help to break up some of the dense breast tissue and extends the role of liposuction in the treatment of gynecomastia.

 Liposuction is generally an easier method of treatment with less risk, smaller scars, and quicker recovery.
 For this reason, it is the preferred treatment when appropriate.
 The ideal male breast for treatment with liposuction has good skin elasticity and is somewhat fatty (not dense and hard).

 Excision of Gynecomastia